If you Google “Quotes about graduating from university”, you’ll be showered with things like;

-Now, let’s assume that you actually have some skills and experience.
+Now, let’s assume that you actually have some skills and experience and you’re looking to launch your sports science career.
 Here’s the kicker – you now have to learn how to show them.
 You need to do this sufficiently well that a company will commit to spending money on your services.

 Feeling a little lost now?
 Don’t worry here’s what you need to do.
 You need to build a bridge over the cliff edge that connects with another cliff – employment;

 - Take step-by-step measures to pull together what you know

 - Learn how to deliver this at interview